yilmarDev/yilmarDev/README.md

 </p>

 <p align="center">
-You can contact me on LinkedIn, you can find me as yilmarDev, have a nice day.
+  If you'd like to connect, feel free to reach out to me on LinkedIn.
+You can find me under the username 'yilmarDev'.
+Have a fantastic day!
 </p>

 ## My statistics